 Pelagic, or midwater trawls have a cone-shaped body and a closed ‘cod-end’ that holds their catch.

-MSC certified pelagic trawl fisheries take measures to minimise bycatch through the use of specific mesh sizes, exclusion devices and acoustic deterrents such as 'pingers'.
+Midwater trawls have no contact with the seabed.
+They are occasionally associated with the incidental catch of non-target species (bycatch).
+MSC certified fisheries take measures to minimize bycatch through the use of specific mesh sizes, exclusion devices, and acoustic deterrents such as 'pingers'.

 Find out more